LianeMakatura/ParetoGamuts/MATLAB_Discovery_and_Comparisons/README.md

 ## Pareto Gamut Discovery code

-All Pareto gamut code is in the folder `cleanUp_2`.
+All Pareto gamut code is in the folder `ParetoGamuts_discovery`.
 You must change the working directory in `AppDiscover.m`, line 12.
 Be sure to include the final `/` in the path.

 While developing the code, we used the term "application variable" to describe what is known in the paper as the "context variable"; they should be treated interchangably here.